mssujith/home/cv.md

 ***

 **Integrated BS-MS (2017 - ~ )** \
-Thesis title: Development of 2D Full-Waveform Inversion algorith of seimic data. \
+Thesis title: Development of 2D Full-Waveform Inversion algorithm of seimic data. \
 Department of Earth and Climate Science \
 Indian Institute of Science Education and Research (IISER), Pune \
 Maharashtra, India